go-crare/crare/README.md

 If you're after stability, then use the [original project](https://github.com/tucnak/telebot).

-If you need some examples, I'll put them in this [organization](https://github.com/gotelebot/).

 This is a fork of https://github.com/tucnak/telebot .
-This library requires minimum go1.21.3
+This library requires minimum go1.21.4